 Community Education Programs

-- We offer a variety of educational programs for preschool kids, students, adults, and professionals.
+- We offer a variety of educational programs for preschool children, students, adults, and professionals.

-- Our C. Well Bunny Goes to School presentation introduces preschool children to basic concepts about eye health and safety.
+- Our C. Well Bunny Goes to School presentation introduces preschoolers to basic concepts about eye health and safety.
 During some of his adventures, C. Well is joined by friends Dr. Optical and Miss Illusion.

 - Our Low Vision Road Show shows audiences the specialized services that are available to people affected by vision loss.